vitalif/vitastor/README.md

 - Add the corresponding Vitastor Debian repository into sources.list on Proxmox hosts (buster for 6.4, bullseye for 7.1)
-- Install vitastor-client and pve-qemu-kvm from Vitastor repository
+- Install vitastor-client, pve-qemu-kvm, pve-storage-vitastor (* or see note) packages from Vitastor repository
-- Copy [patches/PVE_VitastorPlugin.pm](patches/PVE_VitastorPlugin.pm) to Proxmox hosts
-  as `/usr/share/perl5/PVE/Storage/Custom/VitastorPlugin.pm`
 - Define storage in `/etc/pve/storage.cfg` (see below)
+- Block network access from VMs to Vitastor network (to OSDs and etcd), because Vitastor doesn't support authentication (yet)
 - Restart pvedaemon: `systemctl restart pvedaemon`

 `/etc/pve/storage.cfg` example (the only required option is vitastor_pool, all others